 Around Galway Bay on the southern part of the county is the fishing village of Kinvarra.
 Most visitors pass through during their drive along the Wild Atlantic Way, Ireland’s 2500 km Atlantic Ocean coastal route.
 Dunguaire Castle, a restored sixteenth-century tower house, is open for tours and, situated on a small peninsula, is a stunning photo opp.
 In the evenings the castle hosts a Medieval Banquet, a lively, interactive dinner with traditional entertainments of music, dance, and song.

 A bit off the tourist trail, but quite easy to find, is the Burren Nature Sanctuary.
 Kids love this natural wonderland!
-Nature walks take you through a fairy forest, around an ancient village, across meadows, and into wild grasslands where sightings of fox, deer and rabbit are quite common, before you arrive at the disappearing lake.
+And sightings of fox, deer and rabbit are quite common.
+Nature walks take you through a fairy forest, around an ancient village, across meadows, and into wild grasslands.
+And that’s all before you arrive at the disappearing lake…

 Friendly animals and fun play areas- both indoor and out- complete the family fun.
 Don’t leave without grabbing a light lunch or quick treat from the delicious Sanctuary Café.